Bacard1/HASS-Shoplist/README.md

       border: 2;
     }
 ```
 > [!WARNING]
-> Insert the card card exactly as it is given, replacing only "- entity: input_boolean.Namenskategorie" with the name of the help (category).Once you save it, you can easily change the rest of the card graphics or add a new item. 🔽:
+> Insert the card with the code exactly as shown, replacing only "- entity: input_boolean.namenskategorie" with your helper's name (category).
+After saving, you can easily adjust the rest via the card's graphical interface or add new items. 🔽:

 ![kategodie card edit](/img/kategorie_card_edit.gif)

-- [HERE](https://github.com/Bacard1/icon-set-project/tree/main/HASS-Shoplist) you will find an exhaustive collection of images for your shopping list, divided by categories.
+- [HERE](https://github.com/Bacard1/icon-set-project/tree/main/HASS-Shoplist) you’ll find a complete image collection for your shopping list, sorted by category.

-## 🧲 Automation
+## 🧲 Automations

 > [!IMPORTANT]
-> Automation below is not mandatory but recommended.Their lack will not interfere with the work of the shopping list, but it will make it easier.
+> The automations below are optional but recommended.
+Not having them won’t break the shopping list, but they will improve usability.

-- **1. It monitors the products already removed and activates the cleaner. 🔽:**
+- **1. Monitor checked-off items and trigger the cleaner. 🔽:**

 ```yaml
 alias: ""